Causal classification of spatiotemporal quantum correlations

-Such PDOs were initially proposed to identify quantum correlations that imply causality~\cite{fitzsimons15pdo} and have seen various uses towards building quantum information theories that place space and time on equal footing~\cite{zhao18pdogeometry,marletto21temporaltele,marletto2020non}.
+Initially proposed to identify quantum correlations that imply causality, it has seen significant uses toward building quantum information theories that place space and time on equal footing~\cite{zhao18pdogeometry,pisarczyk19pdocausallimit,utagi2021pdomarkov,jia23marginal,fullwood2023pdo,marletto19pdoentanglement,marletto21temporaltele,marletto2020non,liu2024unification,liu23lighttouch,liu2024inferring}.
 They contain all the information about $\expval{\bsigma_{a},\bsigma_{b}}$, since the latter can be retrieved directly via $\expval{\bsigma_{a},\bsigma_{b}} = \tr[\R_{AB} (\bsigma_a \otimes \bsigma_b)]$.
-Thus our capacity to infer causal mechanisms from the Pauli correlations coincides with our capacity to infer causal mechanisms from the corresponding PDO.
+Thus our capacity to infer causal distribution mechanisms from the Pauli correlations coincides with our capacity to infer causal distribution mechanisms from the corresponding PDO.
 Also note that when qubits $A$ and $B$ are spatially distributed, $\R_{AB}$ reduces to a standard density operator.
-Meanwhile, their marginal distributions are always positive and describe local measurement statistics for Alice and Bob. \\ \textbf{Spatial and temporal compatibility}.
+Meanwhile, their marginal distributions are always positive and describe local measurement statistics for Alice and Bob.

+\textbf{Spatial and temporal compatibility}.
 We introduce two distinct criteria on PDOs: We say that $\R_{AB}$ is \emph{spatially compatible}, or belongs to $\calS$ if its statistics can be generated via a spatial distribution mechanism (i.e., as in \cref{subfig:sdist}).
 Similarly, we say that $\R_{AB}$ is \emph{temporally compatible}, or belongs to $\calT$ if its statistics can be generated via a temporal distribution mechanism (i.e., as in \cref{subfig:tdist}).
 We will often use the terms \emph{spatial} and \emph{temporal} for brevity, but we stress that they only mean \emph{compatible with} a spatially or temporally distributed structure.
 PDOs that lie outside of $\calS$ are referred to as \emph{aspatial}, and those that lie outside of $\calT$ are referred to as \emph{atemporal}.